The Ultimate Monster Hunter Game?

 Monster Hunter 3 Ultimate follows pretty much the exact same setup as previous games in the series: you are a hunter who moves into a small village, and then take on jobs from the locals to take down gigantic monsters in the vicinity that are terrorizing the countryside.
 That is literally all the context that the game provides; storytelling is neither something the game is good at, nor is it really necessary.

 Monster Hunter plays as an action RPG, but unlike other games in the genre, there are no levels or stats.
 Instead, all character progression is defined by the gear and equipment you have.
 You start with some really rather basic and rudimentary gear, which you upgrade as you hunt down monsters.
 Once they’re dead, you mine their carcasses, taking on bones, meat, fur, or whatever else might be necessary to craft new items for yourself, or to improve existing ones.
-Pretty soon, then, the entire game becomes a circular, self fulfilling prophecy: you are killing monsters so you can have better gear.
+Pretty soon, then, the entire game follows a circular path: you are killing monsters so you can have better gear.
 You need better gear so you can kill more monsters.

 Monster Hunter is characterized, predictably, by its fights with monsters.
 These epic confrontations with the titanic beasts are insane, and pretty much each fight in Monster Hunter can be classified as a boss fight.
 Each fight can last for 30-45 minutes at a stretch, and the monsters are truly terrifying.
 Towering beasts, they attack aggressively, and when they are cornered, they run, they run across the entire field, and even flee into surrounding areas.
 There are no health meters in Monster Hunter for the enemies, so you have to rely entirely on observation to see if you are making any progress.
 A telltale sign like a limp, or a stagger, and you know your enemy is fatigued and close to death.